kahalewai/openclaw-secure-personas/README.md

 **Tips to Avoid Mistakes**

 * Do not rename the file to anything other than `soul.md`.
 OpenClaw will ignore other names.
+* If `soul_evil.md` does not exist that is OK.
+If it exists later, update it too.
 * Always keep the backup file.
 If anything goes wrong, you can restore the original behavior.
 * Use a text editor that preserves line breaks and formatting.
 Do not use rich-text editors like Word.
 * These files are designed to be drop-in replacements, requiring no additional modifications to your agent to gain the security benefits.